pulse-browser/browser/.github/PULL_REQUEST_TEMPLATE/ff_update.md

   - [ ] The sidebar tabs are correct

 - [ ] Useragent

   - [ ] The user agent is reporting as Mozilla Firefox

+- [ ] Vertical tabs

+  - [ ] Vertical tabs can be enabled and disabled without a restart
+  - [ ] Tabs can be rearranged

 - [ ] Are all extensions up to date?
 - [ ] Has `better-fox.js` been updated to the relevent version?